 Another important thing to keep in mind is that the iPad requires an Ethernet to USB-C / Thunderbolt 3 adapter, while the iPhone requires an Ethernet to Lightning adapter.
 If you use the wrong one, the wired setup will not work.

 I would add the following step to your setup to further reduce your EMF exposure:

 As you can read in this article, reducing the EMI coming to your device from power supplies and modem/router is another important aspect of EMF reduction (the non-wireless part).
 To do this, use this Ethernet Ground Adapter between your modem/router and your iPhone/iPad (placed before the Lightning to Ethernet Adapter).
-You will need one extra shielded Cat-7 Ethernet cable as well.
+You will need one extra shielded Cat-7 Ethernet cable or this shielded CAT8 cable as well.
 This step should significantly reduce the EMI coming to your iPad or iPhone, which you can confirm with your Electric Field meter.

 The following video shows the steps seen above (without the EMI grounding part).
 Note: the process outlined above is now much more simple than what is seen in the following video.
 This is because the new Lightning to Ethernet adapter takes the place of the powered USB hub and the USB to Lightning/Thunderbolt adapter.

 How to Wire an Android Device?